Your AI Model scores 95% on your eval set. You ship it but within 48 hours, users are complaining about its consistency. Sounds familiar!

 Why It Matters for PMs

-• User experience: Users may get varying answers, which can reduce trust in critical applications.
+• User experience: Users may receive varying answers to identical questions, which can reduce trust in critical applications especially in high stakes domains such as legal, healthcare and finance.

-• Regression testing: Small model updates can lead to unpredictable changes in output, complicating iteration.
+• Regression testing: Small model updates can lead to unpredictable changes in output, making it difficult to confidently ship improvements without extensive re-testing.

 Practical Approaches to Mitigate Non-Determinism